 This marbled star cookies post is sponsored in conjunction with ChristmasSweetsWeek.
-I received product samples from sponsor companies to aid in the creation of the ChristmasSweetsWeek recipes.
-All opinions are mine alone.

 I love making these marbled star cookies for Christmas and although I always use the same recipe, I change the icing colors depending on my mood.
 This year I envisioned a snowy night, so I went with blue and white and I really love how they turned out!